DeepVisionforAurora/AuroSS/README.md

 # Automatically Sketching AuroSS

-This is a source code used in the paper "Automatically Sketching Auroral Skeleton Structure in All-sky Image for Measuring Aurora Arcs"<br>
+This is a source code used in the paper "Automatically Sketching Auroral Skeleton Structure in All-sky Image for Measuring Aurora Arcs".<br>

 Implementation for AuroSS detection needs:<br>
 * **psudoLGeneration_ASI2Ridge_wq.m** (by calling tfridge.m or ridge_AreaOnASI.m).
 The scripts are used to generate skeleton pseudo-labels for training ASMs.
 Based on the probability map of the auroral regions output by the AAM, the ridges of each luminous region are detected.<br>